PavanRangani/docs/docs/prd/philanthropy/overview.md

 Name of the project for selected Organization

 Allows to select from existing projects of selected organization or allows to type new name.

 Not applicable to Contribution

 #### Project Category

 Category of the project.
 It can be one of the:  `Arts and Culture`, `Environment`, `Health and Human Services`, `Public Policy`,  `Education`, `General`, `Private Foundation`, `Donor Advised Fund`.

 Its not mandatory field.

 Not applicable to Contribution

 #### Project Description

 Description of the project.

 Not applicable to Contribution

 #### Type

 Possible values are: `One-Time`, `Multi-Year`, `Custom`.

+Not applicable to Contribution.
+Because `Contribution` will have only `One-time`  contributions.

-When Grant/Contribution is to be given only once `One-Time` should be selected.
+When Grant is to be given only once `One-Time` should be selected.

 When Grant is to be given recurringly on each year  for up to some given year `Multi-Year` should be selected.